Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 Yes, if you find the right editor and if you’re generally open to feedback.

-But there are reasons you might not want to hire a manuscript evaluator in the first place.
+But there are reasons why you might not want to hire a manuscript evaluator in the first place.
 Do not get a manuscript evaluation if . . .

-• you need developmental editing instead.
+• You need developmental editing instead.

-• you can’t handle constructive critiques.
+• You can’t handle constructive critiques.

-• you need copy editing instead—if grammar, punctuation, style, and syntax seem to be your major needs.
+• You need copy editing instead—if grammar, punctuation, style, and syntax seem to be your major needs.

 Manuscript evaluation vs. developmental editing